Supervisory Control Development of a Fuel Cell Plug-in Hybrid Electric Vehicle

 The design of a supervisory control system for a fuel cell plug-in hybrid vehicle is similar to that of an internal combustion engine plug-in hybrid.
 However, the desire to maximize the all electric range is lessened due to reduced petroleum usage and tail-pipe emissions of the fuel cell system.
 This paper presents a control strategy which uses a fuel cell at a low but highly efficient power level during charge depleting operation.
 Once the charge sustaining operating conditions are achieved the fuel cell system switches to a higher average power operating point.
 The developed control strategy is simulated using the Powertrain System Analysis Toolkit (PSAT).

-A. Meintz et al., "Supervisory Control Development of a Fuel Cell Plug-in Hybrid Electric Vehicle," Vehicle Power and Propulsion Conference Proceedings, Institute of Electrical and Electronics Engineers (IEEE), Jan 2009.
+A. Meintz et al., "Supervisory Control Development of a Fuel Cell Plug-in Hybrid Electric Vehicle," Proceedings of the IEEE Vehicle Power and Propulsion Conference (2009, Dearborn, MI), pp. 986-991, Institute of Electrical and Electronics Engineers (IEEE), Sep 2009.

 The definitive version is available at http://dx.doi.org/10.1109/VPPC.2009.5289741